synw/django-vitevue/docs/usage/app.rst

 Client side routing
 ^^^^^^^^^^^^^^^^^^^

-Routing: make a ``routes.js`` file into your module template folder and fill it with page.js routes if needed: ex:
+Optional routing: make a ``routes.js`` file into your module template folder and fill it with page.js routes if needed: ex:

 .. highlight:: javascript